alentoghostflame/nextcord/docs/migrating_to_slash_commands.rst

 **Note:** You have to respond to messages using response so discord counts it as responded to; And not say ``interaction failed`` to the user

-For more info on interaction Look at the API Docs
+For more info on interaction Look at the :doc:`api` Docs

 Converting Normal Commands To Slash Commands
 ---------------------------------------------